MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/00-Overview.md

 **Level**: Intermediate

-This tutorial demonstrates how Azure OpenAI, Azure Communication Services, and Microsoft Graph/Microsoft Graph Toolkit can be integrated into Line of Business (LOB) applications to enhance user productivity, elevate the user experience, and take LOB apps to the next level.
+This tutorial demonstrates how Azure OpenAI, Azure Communication Services, and Microsoft Graph/Microsoft Graph Toolkit can be integrated into a Line of Business (LOB) application to enhance user productivity, elevate the user experience, and take LOB apps to the next level.
+Key features in the application include:

 - **AI**: Enable users to ask questions in natural language and convert their answers to SQL that can be used to query a database, allow users to define rules that can be used to automatically generate email and SMS messages, and learn how natural language can be used to retrieve data from your own custom data sources.
 Azure OpenAI is used for these features.
 - **Communication**: Enable in-app phone calling to customers and Email/SMS functionality using Azure Communication Services.